No sign of quick Nato deal, as Turkey and Sweden dig in

 "We have done what we said we would do, but they [Turkey] also say that they want things that we cannot or do not want to give them," Swedish prime minister Ulf Kristersson said on Sunday (8 January).

-"We have complied with all parts of the agreement with Turkey and Finland, and we continue to implement them," the Swedish foreign ministry also told EUobserver on Tuesday, referring to a pact on the Nato issue between Ankara, Helsinki, and Stockholm.
+"We have complied with all parts of the agreement with Turkey and Finland, and we continue to implement them," the Swedish foreign ministry also told EUobserver on Tuesday, referring to a pact on Nato enlargement between Ankara, Helsinki, and Stockholm.

 "It is up to Turkey to decide when ratification will take place.
 We cannot speculate on a specific date," Sweden said.